New Zealand Winter Camp 2027

 Lala Simpson is a vocalist, composer, and community song leader from Antananarivo Madagascar.
 Lala fell in love with her country’ s traditional music and dance from a very young age and started performing in with a local traditional folk Vakodrazana group at the age of 7.
 She is a very skilled teacher with a great sense of humour, passionate about the music and traditions of her homeland and has been given the honour of being one of Madagascar’s honorary cultural ambassador in NZ by the Malagasy ministry of Foreign Affairs and Trade.

-Currently, she lives in NZ with her 3 young adult children and her husband and leads two community choirs, performs French music with her band, collaborates with other artists and community groups to organise ethnic community concerts, performs music from Madagascar, and travels around NZ leading community singing workshops.
+Lala lives in Wellington, NZ with her three young adult children and her husband.
+She leads two community choirs, performs French music with her band, collaborates with other artists and community groups to organize ethnic community concerts, performs music from Madagascar, and travels around NZ leading community singing workshops.

-Patty Cuyler, born in California, educated at Princeton University, long-time resident of Vermont and currently living in Chicago, IL, is an energetic, dynamic workshop leader and choral director and is internationally-renowned for her expertise in teaching Corsican, Georgian and South African music.
-She is now VH’s director after acting as the co-director since 1995.
+Patty Cuyler, born in California, was educated at Princeton University and is a long-time resident of Vermont.
+Village Harmony’s co-director starting in 1995 (and, since 2021, the head director) , Patty is an energetic, dynamic workshop leader, choral leader and performer.
+She is internationally-renowned for her expertise in teaching Corsican, Georgian and South African music.

 Over the years Patty has spear-headed the expansion of the organization’s reach into the four corners of the globe.